 Governance Controls for Sustainable Operational Value

 A benchmark delivers value once.
-A reusable governance artifact delivers value over repeated releases.
-For sustained operational reliability, disclose records required by applicable law, then share additional records where organizational policy permits, while preserving non-waivable user and consumer rights:
+Governance artifacts deliver value across every subsequent release.
+For sustained operational reliability, disclose records required by applicable law, then share additional records where organisational policy permits, while preserving non-waivable user and consumer rights:

 - Dataset and split protocol.